As the great Oprah Winfrey said, “Passion is energy. Feel the power that comes from focusing on what excites you.”

 3. Use common sense

 While your passion doesn't have to be career-related, it does need to be workplace appropriate.
 What you do on your own time is your business, but if you wouldn't want your boss to see you doing it, you may not want to bring it up here.
-Use common sense and choose something more appropriate.
+Make sure to use common sense and choose something more appropriate.

 4. Add intrigue with details

-When you are passionate about something, you dive in.
+When you are really passionate about something, you dive in.
 You get into all of the little nuances.
 What would the average person not know about your passion?
 Provide some interesting details.
-They help show just how much you love what you're talking about and make it more interesting.
+They help show just how much you love what you're talking about on a personal level and make it more interesting.

 5. Don't apologize for your passion